 Back in 2001, I had some fun with Leonard Nimoy’s monologue Visit To a Sad Planet by shooting a series of overly literal scenes illustrating the piece, and editing them in Adamation’s personalStudio for BeOS.
 Decided tonight to put it up on YouTube, just because I could, and to see if gets any traction.

-A higher-resolution version is at the original Sad Planet page, which describes a bit of the shooting process.
+The Sad Planet page describes a bit of the shooting process.

 Haven’t tried this myself, but a reader just pointed out SpotMeta, which extends the Mac OS X filesystem to include fully customizable metadata fields, presumably searchable by Spotlight.